 Fear factor: 4/5

 A breathtaking aerial walkway connecting The Ben to its neighbouring peak and quite simply the best way to scale Britain’s highest mountain without a rope and harness.
-Of the 110,000 people who summit Nevis each year most will take the tourist path, so the arête is your best chance to enjoy the scenery without the crowds and without the selfie-sticks.
+Of the 110,000 people who summit Nevis each year, most will take the tourist path, so the arête is your best chance to enjoy the scenery without the crowds and selfie-sticks.
 Although the ridge narrows right down to just a couple of feet at points, there’s little in the way of serious exposure, and there’s always an alternative line to take below the crest if you want to keep well clear of the edge.
 Don’t be mistaken though, this is a big day out and a head torch is a must in case you find yourself descending in the dark.
-But the sense of personal satisfaction, and if you’re lucky enough to be up there on a clear day the views, make it well worth the effort.
+But the sense of personal satisfaction and, if you’re lucky enough to be up there on a clear day, the views make it well worth the effort.

 Directions: Park in the North Face carpark.
 Start along the track into the trees and, when the path bends left, bear right.
 At the next fork, go right again.
 Once clear of the forest you’ll be able to see the arête sweeping around and then up the North-East face of Nevis.
 Munro baggers will want to take in the peaks of Carn Beag Dearg, Carn Dearg Meachonach and Carn Mor Dearg, which requires leaving the path early and cutting across country steeply upwards.
 Alternatively, follow the path into the valley and make a beeline for the start of the ridge.
 Descend from the summit of Nevis via the tourist path.

 Recommended map: OS 392 – Ben Nevis & Fort William